It’s always a delightful experience to walk around in an amazing forest.

 The “Arashiyama Bamboo Grove” also referred to as the “Sagano Bamboo Forest” or simply”Bamboo forest” is a forest consisting of Moso Bamboo trees, a species of giant bamboo.

-These bamboos were actually native to China and Taiwan but have been introduced to Japan as well.
+These bamboos were native to China and Taiwan but have been introduced to Japan as well.
 This forest has amazing pathways for visitors and is located near the city of Kyoto on the island of Honshu, the main island of Japan.

 4. Black Forest – Germany